Visa for Belgium

 - Transit through the Schengen area

-How can I have my visa extended in Belgium?
+How do I extend my visa in Belgium?